seedifferently/pyramid_assetmutator/README.rst

 * Experimental support for Py3k/pypy.
 * Doesn't clean up after itself (compiled/mutated assets aren't removed automatically).
+* Mutator "commands" must print to stdout (see the documentation for more info).
 * Hopefully obvious, but you have to actually have the specified compiler command installed and accessible from your working path in order for it to work.